sitamgithub-MSIT/MalDetect/data/dataset.md

 # Datasets

-The dataset used in the project is taken from TensorFlow Datasets.
+The data used in the project is taken from TensorFlow Datasets.
 A similar dataset is also available on Kaggle.

 ## Link for dataset